The Captain’s License Drug Test: A Step-by-Step Guide to Avoiding Application Delays

 The OUPV Near Coastal with Great Lakes Endorsement allows you to operate on the inland waterways, Great Lakes, and up to 100 miles offshore.

 The OUPV Inland license is restricted to operation shoreward of the boundary line, excluding the Great Lakes.
 As a rule, the U.S. boundary line follows coastal shorelines and across the entrances to small bays, inlets, and rivers.
-This license is valid on uninspected vessels to 100 gross tons, power, and sail.
+This license is valid on uninspected vessels up to 100 gross tons, power, and sail.

 This license requires at least 360 days of documented experience in the operation of a vessel.
-Ninety of the 360 days must be in the last three years for recency.
+Ninety of the 360 days must be in the last seven years for recency.
 Experience gained before the age of 16 will not be counted.

 The OUPV Near Coastal license is valid on U.S. inland waterways, excluding the Great Lakes, and up to 100 miles offshore.

 This license requires at least 360 days of documented experience in the operation of vessels, 90 of which must be gained seaward of the boundary line.
-Ninety of the 360 days must be in the last three years.
+Ninety of the 360 days must be in the last seven years.
 Experience gained before the age of 16 will not be counted.

 The OUPV Near Coastal with Great Lakes license allows the operator to use it on inland waterways, including the Great Lakes, and up to 100 miles offshore.

 The license requires 360 days total with at least 90 days of service on the Great Lakes.
-Ninety of the 360 days must be in the last three years.
+Ninety of the 360 days must be in the last seven years.
 Experience gained before the age of 16 will not be counted.

-The OUPV/Six-Pack holder can carry up to six paying passengers on uninspected vessels up to 100 gross tons (about 75-90 feet long), power, and sail.
+The OUPV/Six-Pack holder can carry up to six paying passengers on uninspected vessels up to 100 gross tons (about 75-90 feet long), power and sail.

 The OUPV/Six-Pack is not internationally recognized.
 You may only use this license in U.S. waters.
 If you want to go into international waters, you must obtain a Master's license.
 However, you must start and end your trips in US waters with the same paying passengers using the Master's license.